Manuel Margot Player Props: Rays vs. Phillies

 - The Phillies have the 14th-ranked team ERA among all league pitching staffs (4.12).

-- Phillies pitchers combine to allow the sixth-fewest home runs in baseball (89 total, 1.1 per game).
+- Phillies pitchers combine to allow 90 home runs (1.1 per game), the seventh-fewest in baseball.

-- Walker will aim to grab his 10th win when he gets the start for the Phillies, his 18th of the season.
-He is 9-3 with a 3.93 ERA and 77 strikeouts in 89 1/3 innings pitched.
+- Sanchez (0-2) gets the starting nod for the Phillies in his fifth start of the season.
+He's put together a 3.26 ERA in 19 1/3 innings pitched, with 20 strikeouts.

-- The righty last pitched on Friday against the Chicago Cubs, when he tossed six innings, allowing one earned run while giving up six hits.
+- In his most recent time out on Friday against the Washington Nationals, the lefty went six innings, allowing one earned run while surrendering seven hits.

+- In four games this season, the 26-year-old has put up a 3.26 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .243 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.